David McCutchion

 David McCutchion (12 August 1930 – 12 January 1972) was an English-born academic, and a pioneer in a number of original strands of scholarship in Indian studies before his early death at age 41.
 Popularly known as "Davidbabu", in his short life, he made a major contribution to the study of Hindu terracotta and brick temples of Bengal and was also one of the first scholars to write a study of the emerging field of Indian writing in English.

 Early life

 McCutchion was born in Coventry, England, and attended the red brick-built King Henry VIII Grammar School.
 While there it was bombed in a German raid and he was evacuated for a time.
 After the war he spent a year on national service in Singapore with the R.A.F.
-He went up to Cambridge in 1950 to read Modern Languages (French and German) at Jesus College.
+He went up to Jesus College, Cambridge, in 1950 to read Modern Languages (French and German).
 An interest in the East was whetted by his time in Malaya, and after a period teaching in schools in southern France, he decided to travel out to India.